raicheljohn28/shop-cart/README.md

 # Melon-Cauli

 This is a simple eCommerce store plus shopping cart interface built by taking advantage of the modular nature of ReactJS.
-The app displays a collection of shirts from different national soccer teams, each of them embedded in a Bootstrap card and contained in a <Product /> React component.
+The app displays a collection of items, each of them embedded in a Bootstrap card and contained in a <Product /> React component.
 Each product card has the functionality of adding (+) or decreasing (-) the number of shirts and features a button to add them to the shopping cart.
 For a better user experience, the "Add To Cart" button text changes to "Added" for a few seconds, to reassure users that their selection has been in fact added to the shopping cart.

 The site uses a <Header /> component which is basically a Bootstrap element with a navbar class that remains fixed and visible at all times.
 A shopping cart icon is located to the right of the header, included in a <Counter /> component that also displays the number of items in the shopping cart and the total $ value of the contents.